Social housing landlords with tenants on Universal Credit

 The housing costs amount will be reduced by:

-- 25% for two or more spare bedrooms
+- 25 per cent for two or more spare bedrooms

-A Welfare Supplementary Payment (mitigation) will be paid, by the Department for Communities, to all eligible tenants that are impacted by the introduction of SSSC to ensure that no household is negatively impacted.
+A Welfare Supplementary Payment (mitigation) will be paid, by the Department for Communities, to all eligible tenants that are impacted by the introduction of SSSC to make sure that no household is negatively impacted.

 If a tenant currently living in a home that is larger than they need, decides to move to another social sector house and they do not reduce the number of spare bedrooms, it may affect their entitlement to Welfare Supplementary Payment.

 For further information see: Transfers and exchanges